 Within the island nation of French Polynesia, Moorea is my favorite island to visit.
-You won’t find friendlier people anywhere else in the world, and the beautiful beaches seem practically untouched.
+You won’t find friendlier people anywhere, and the beautiful beaches seem practically untouched.
 If you’re looking for places like the Maldives but cheaper, this is the spot for you.

 The island is surrounded by a shallow lagoon protected by a barrier reef.
-The pristine lagoon is teeming with tropical fish, reef sharks, and stingrays.
+The pristine lagoon teems with tropical fish, reef sharks, and stingrays.
 Of course, snorkeling and scuba diving are popular activities in the lagoon.

 The Hotel Les Tipaniers has my absolute favorite beach on the entire island.
-The water is shallow, crystal clear, and warm; it’s just perfect for a beach nap.
+The water is shallow, crystal clear, and warm, perfect for a beach nap.

 Where to stay in Moorea:

 - Budget: PainaPaopao Backpacker

 - Luxury: Sofitel Kia Ora Moorea Beach Resort